 Also, they can be prepared ahead of time and stored in the freezer.
 When the time is ready, you can easily reheat them.
 Among our most popular once are Cheesy Crack Chicken Casserole, White Pizza Casserole, and Chicken Hash-brown Casserole.

-This Mac and Cheese Casserole is all you need for a comforting and tasty meal.
+This easy Mac & Cheese Casserole is all you need for a comforting and tasty meal.
 It is creamy and smooth, with strong cheesy flavors that will melt in your mouth.
 The bacon topping is the perfect finish for this dish since it adds some crunchiness to it and some additional flavor.
 The casserole is also made with three types of cheese: cream cheese, mozzarella, and sharp cheddar cheese.

 The homemade sauce is rich and creamy thanks to the mix of sour cream, heavy cream, and cheese.
 I used the classic roux-based cheese sauce, where butter and flour are cooked together, and then the heavy cream and sour cream are added.
 As a result of this technique, you will have the creamiest and cheesiest casserole possible.

 Due to mixing the ingredients together, and then adding pasta into it, the cheese proportionally and evenly integrates into this dish.
 Additionally, baking the casserole for 30 minutes after assembling it together, ensures you have a perfectly balanced and cheesy casserole.
 To make it even more amazing, I have added a buttery topping made of Ritz crackers!